[Updated March 18, 2022]

 From the misty hills of the Blue Ridge Mountains and the towering trees of Pisgah National Forest to the countless waterfalls scattered throughout the area, it’s easy to find yourself awestruck by the scenery that greets you nearly every which way you turn.

-Though fall colors of changing leaves may make autumn the most popular time to visit the region, spring is also a special time for spotting a dazzling array of NC wildflowers.
+Though North Carolina’s Fall colors may make autumn the most popular time to visit the region, spring is also a special time for spotting a dazzling array of NC wildflowers.

 With that in mind, check out our guide to North Carolina wildflowers and flowering trees, which includes some of the top spots in the Western NC mountains for seeing them up close.